nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 if the allocation failed.
 A typical implementation invokes a port connected to a memory allocation component.

-The method `send` should send a buffer.
+The method `send` should send the data stored in the buffer.
 A typical implementation invokes a `BufferSend` port.

 ### Implementing `FramingProtocol`